gdgcblr/gdgcblr.in/README.md

 # gcdcblr.in
 Website of GCDC Bengaluru chapter.
 The website is live and available at https://gcdcblr.in

 Made with HTML, JS, CSS.
-Hosted on GCP with Firebase and CloudDNS
+Hosted on GCP with Firebase and routed via CloudDNS